Carolzhangzz/AcademicWeb/_pages/about.md

 ======
 I would always welcome the opportunity to work together!

-If you are interested in working in a similar area, please [**schedule**](https://calendly.com/carolzhang705) a 30-minute conversation with me.

 I have completed several projects in HCI:

 (1) [Incentive design for mobile sensing:](#) Advised by [Dr. KaiXing Zhao](https://zhaokaixing.github.io/), [Northwestern Polytechnical University](https://en.nwpu.edu.cn/); ongoing research.
 Mobile Sensing of Pedestrian Behaviors for Campus Safety.